Nights-Software/ns-docs/resources/airRaidSirens.md

 ## Exports

-Use this export function to trigger the Air Raid Sirens from another (server side) script.
+1. Use this export function to trigger the Air Raid Sirens from another (server side) script.

+1. Example:
 ```lua
 exports['night_air_raid_sirens']:TriggerAirRaidSirens(src)
 ```